 Perhaps it's time for you to take away your granddaughter's access to a car until she agrees to abide by the provisional license restrictions, but that is a choice only you can make.

 Adding a teen driver to your car insurance policy is expensive even in the best of circumstances.
-(See “What a teen does to your car insurance costs.”)
 When you add her to the policy, search for discounts to help balance out the hike in premiums.
 Discounts may be available for good grades, completion of a driver safety course or placing a device in a car to monitor her driving.
-Don’t be afraid to ask for other discounts since they vary by insurer.
-(See "Your guide to car insurance discounts")
+Don’t be afraid to ask for other car insurance discounts since they vary by insurer.